ties/logcheck-extrarules/README.md

 ## Testing rules
-When developing a regex you probably need to test it more ofthen than you want.
+When developing a regex you probably need to test it more often than you want.

 ### Console
 Use the following line to test the logcheck regular expressions.